abhishek376/ESUtlilty/README.md

 # ESUtlilty
 We have a reporting platform based on Elasticsearch.
-And I often get requests to add fields or modify a field of an existing index.
+And I often get requests to add fields or modify a mapping of a field.
 But once the data is indexed in to ES it cannot be modified.
-So I developed a tool which can modify an existing Elasticsearch index.
+So I developed a tool which can modify mapping of an Elasticsearch index.

 More info http://www.elasticsearch.org/blog/changing-mapping-with-zero-downtime/